|Depth:||70′ to 85′|

 Upright, port-side rail broken off and laying on the bottom, but large hatch openings and clear hold allow for a lengthy swim-through.
 The bow is bent upwards, tipping the windlass (mooring point) slightly.
 The wreck sits on a mast, sticking out to the starboard bow, not unlike the Minneapolis.
 This location is often frequented by schools of whitefish and perch.

 Mooring Buoy Status

-Hooray!
+This buoy has been removed for 2019 season.
 We installed a mooring on the Col. Ellsworth in early June 2018, for the first time in several years.
 Thank you to everyone that requested a mooring on this site.
 Due to the distance from home, this will probably be one of the first moorings removed in September, so don’t delay your visit.
 Our coordinates were spot-on, too!